In any accounting department, there will be a system for collecting, storing, and processing information. This is the company’s accounting system.

 Enter your details to watch the webinar with qualified accounting tutor Patricia Barlow

 When you’ve got a clear idea of where the current system excels and where it falls down, you can begin to address the weaknesses.

 A weakness, for example, could be that data is duplicated, having to be entered into both a manual system and computer system.
 This is inefficient, and you could find better uses of team members’ time.
 To address this weakness, the solution could be to choose just one method of data entry.

 As another example, a weakness could be that the software used for the accounts department is not backed up.
 This means that if the system crashes, data could be lost, and that means time will need to be spent re-inputting data.
 The solution for this could be to back the data up to the cloud.

 Addressing all of the weaknesses you’ve identified will show you whether small solutions can be implemented to make the system effective or, whether a complete overhaul is required.

 If a large overhaul is needed, the cost of this also needs to be considered.
 It ultimately comes down to this question: will the benefit of implementing a new system outweigh the costs?

 Are you ready to supercharge your accounting knowledge?
-Why not start working towards a professionally recognised qualification through one of our distance learning accounting courses?
+Why not start working towards a professionally recognised qualification with one of our accounting courses?